 According to an American Transportation Research Institute study completed last year, 8% to 10% of a fleet’s average marginal cost per mile over the past decade consists of maintenance and repair costs.
 And fuel costs ranged from 21% to 39% of that cost per mile.

-Unexpected downtime is more than an inconvenience for fleets.
+Unexpected is more than an inconvenience for fleets.
 If a truck is not on the road, there are costs involved in getting it to a repair facility or fixing it on the side of the road.
 And while the vehicle is out of commission, it is not bringing in any revenue.
 On top of that, drivers are not making money while the truck’s not rolling.
 Businesses waiting for the delayed shipment are without the products or raw materials they were expecting.

 How to minimize these disruptions and costs?
 Consistent preventive maintenance, including making sure you’ve got the right engine oil for your equipment and operations.